VFPX/Win32API/samples/sample_582.md

 ## Comment:
 ![](../images/onscreenkbdclass.png)

-On-Screen Keyboard`s window class name is "OSKMainClass".
+On-Screen Keyboard's window class name is "OSKMainClass".
 Knowing this, a VFP application can test the visibility of the On-Screen Keyboard by calling the FindWindow.
 By calling the SetWindowPos or similar API function, the virtual keyboard can be shown, hidden, or positioned at a specified point on the screen.

 ***